About this book

 Written with an arresting immediacy and infused with an exhilarating joie de vivre, A Florence Diary is a bright, colourful evocation of a time long lost and a vibrant portrait of a city that will be deliciously familiar to any contemporary traveller.

-Diana Athill was born in 1917.
-She helped Andre Deutsch establish the publishing company that bore his name and worked as an editor for Deutsch for four decades.
-Athill’s distinguished career as an editor is the subject of her acclaimed memoir Stet, which is also published by Granta Books, as are five volumes of memoirs, Instead of a Letter, After a Funeral, Yesterday Morning, Make Believe, Somewhere Towards the End, and a novel, Don’t Look at Me Like That.
-In January 2009, she won the Costa Biography Award for Somewhere Towards the End, and was presented with an OBE.
-She lives in London.
+DIANA ATHILL (1917–2019) was a novelist, book editor, and memoirist.
+She helped André Deutsch establish the publishing company that bore his name and worked as an editor for Deutsch for four decades.
+Athill’s distinguished career is the subject of her acclaimed memoir Stet.
+She was the author of seven other volumes of memoirs: Instead of a Letter; After a Funeral; Yesterday Morning; Make Believe; Somewhere Towards the End; Alive, Alive Oh!; and A Florence Diary.
+She also published two collections of short stories and a collection of letters.
+Her only novel, Don’t Look at Me Like That, was first published in 1967.
+Athill won the Costa Biography Award and the National Book Critics Circle Award for Somewhere Towards the End, and she was appointed to the Order of the British Empire.